 ROLE OF THE COMMUNITY HEALTH NURSE AT MELVILLE SENIOR HIGH SCHOOL

-School Health Services are delivered in all public secondary school and colleges across Western Australia.
+School Health Services are delivered in all public secondary schools and colleges across Western Australia.
 Community Health Nurses provide first point of entry into the health system for children and adolescents and are the key health contact for the school.
-School staff and Community Health Nurses work in partnership to enhance the health, wellbeing and educational outcomes for individuals and groups of students.
+School staff and Community Health Nurses work in partnership to enhance the health, well-being and educational outcomes for individuals and groups of students.

-Our Community Health Nurse collaborates with the Student Services team to provide care for students with particular difficulties.
+Our Community Health Nurses collaborate with the Student Services team to provide care for students with particular difficulties.
 They are skilled in assessing adolescent health needs and frequently engage in health counselling to identify issues, risks and protective factors, provide advice, brief interventions, referral to other services and follow-up care.

 If deemed unwell enough to be excused from school, the Community Nurse will phone the student’s parent/carer.
 To improve overall resiliency, we discourage mobile phone messaging between students and parents during the school day as miscommunication regarding illness or injury may lead to confusion and angst for the parent.